National Cancer Institute

 - See the Herbs/Dietary Supplements section in the PDQ health professional summary on Hot Flashes and Night Sweats for more information on flaxseed.

-Ginger is an herb that is used in cooking and in some cultures to treat medical conditions such as nausea.
+Ginger is a root that is used in cooking and in some cultures to treat medical conditions such as nausea.
 It can be used fresh, dried and powdered, or as a juice or oil.
 Ginger has been studied for the relief of nausea and vomiting in cancer patients.

-- See the Ginger section in the PDQ health professional summary on Treatment-Related Nausea and Vomiting for information about randomized control trials of ginger in cancer patients.
+- See the Ginger section in the PDQ health professional summary on Treatment-Related Nausea and Vomiting for information about a randomized controlled trial of ginger in cancer patients.

 Ginseng is an herb that is used to treat fatigue.
 It may be taken in capsules of ground ginseng root.
 Studies of ginseng have been done in patients either during or after their treatment for cancer.
 Patients who were given ginseng had less fatigue than patients who were given a placebo (inactive substance).

 - See the Intervention section in the PDQ health professional summary on Fatigue for more information.

 - See the Intervention section in the PDQ summary on Fatigue for more information.

 See the Cannabis and Cannabinoids section in this summary.

 - See the PDQ patient summary on Medicinal Mushrooms for more information.